adambard/learnxinyminutes-docs/edn.html.markdown

 ; Characters are preceeded by backslashes
 \g \r \a \c \e

 ; Keywords start with a colon.
 They behave like enums.
-Kinda ; like symbols in Ruby.
+Kind of ; like symbols in Ruby.
 :eggs
 :cheese